Use the right lubricant every time

 Used to be there was oil and there was grease.
 Then penetrating oil came along.
 One day, WD-40 showed up.
 Then silicone spray lubricants.
 Add in lithium and marine greases and the afore mentioned specialty lubes for things like garage doors and motorcycle chains, and the choices can be a bit overwhelming.
 Use the info below to determine which lubricant you’ll need for the job you’re about to tackle.

 We’ll walk you through all the different specialty lubes and explain where to use each one.
-We’ll explain when to use rust penetrating oil and when to use lithium grease.
+We’ll explain when to use rust penetrating oil and when to use white lithium grease.
 But don’t worry about memorizing it all: There’s a printable chart at the end of this article.
 Pin it up in your shop and you’ll be the neighborhood “go-to guy” for lube advice.

 Finally, we’ll give you some lubrication tips beyond just which lubricant to employ.
 Let’s keep everything moving!